BEACHES OF THE WESTERN ALGARVE

-Praia de Igreja da Nossa Senhora da Luz, (‘Beach of the Church of our Lady of Light’) – far too much for a tourist (and many locals) and shortened to Praia da Luz.
+Praia de Igreja da Nossa Senhora da Luz, (‘Beach of the Church of our Lady of Light’) – far too much for many tourists (and some locals) and shortened to Praia da Luz.

-Praia da Luz can be busy in the height of summer near the centre, but a short walk along the beach towards ‘black rock’ and you will have the beach much to yourself.
+Praia da Luz can be busy in the height of summer, but a short walk along the beach towards ‘black rock’ and you will have the beach much to yourself.
 There are excellent beachside restaurants and two well-equipped water sport centres offering scuba diving, boat trips and other activities.

 Prainha da Luz

 A small sandy cove tucked under the western side of the Fort (Forteleza Restaurant).
-At high tide, much of the beach is covered, but it is possible to sit on the rocks and remains a tranquil option compared to the main beach around the corner.
+At high tide, much of the beach is covered, but it is possible to sit on the rocks and remains a tranquil option compared to the main beach.

 Prainha is also popular for snorkelling and diving due to the clarity of the water.
 The small fishing boats still go out from this beach and return with their catch at dawn.